morea-framework/morea-framework.github.io/src/userguide.md

 This page is implemented using a [Google Calendar](http://www.google.com/calendar) that is displayed in the page using the [JQuery FullCalendar plugin](http://arshaw.com/fullcalendar/docs/google_calendar/).

 Implementing this involves several steps.
-First, you have to create a new html page that will provide the code to display the calendar.
-Second, you have to update the navbar code with a link to this page.

 **Step 1.
 Create a Google API key.**  See the [FullCalendar Google Calendar API key documentation](http://fullcalendar.io/docs/google_calendar/) for the steps.
 Note that you want to use '\*.github.io/\*' in the "Referrers" field.